ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 #### Api Parameter (drop down from logs)

 As mentioned before, we also want to filter on the API that was called.
-As an extra requirement, I want to filter the list of API's based on the selected subscription(s) from Subscription parameter.
+As an extra requirement, I want to filter the list of APIs based on the selected subscription(s) from Subscription parameter.

 Click on the 'Add Parameter' button.
 Enter the parameter name 'Api', select 'Drop down' as the parameter type, check the 'Allow multiple selections' box and select 'Query' as the source of the data.